“You can’t go back and change the beginning, but you can start where you are and change the ending.”

 Why I am here and what brought me to this profession

 My journey to a helping profession started with a deep curiosity to understand human behaviors, emotions, and connections.
 Questions such as why we feel the way we do, why we relate the way we do, and what it means to truly know ourselves are nuanced and vary depending on perspectives and experiences.
-I love that these types of questions can be explored through interpersonal and intrapersonal connections built on trust, understanding, and genuine curiosity.
-My own exploration of these questions led me to a late ADHD diagnosis.
-Although a diagnosis is not necessary to deepen our connections with ourselves and others, it did provide me with the language and tools to offer myself grace and understanding.
-Throughout this journey of self-exploration, I learned that healing and growth are not a linear path, but often ebbs and flows, or even twirls around and plummets right back down.
-But there are lessons in those moments as well, and climbing back out is rewarding and worthwhile - and is not something you have to do alone.
-Reaching out for support has helped me live a fuller life, and I hope to do the same with those that I am lucky enough to walk alongside in their journey.
+I love that these types of questions can be explored through relational connections built on trust, understanding, and genuine curiosity.
+My own exploration of these questions led me to seek therapeutic support when life became unmanageable.
+A fresh perspective and gentle encouragement led me to complete an ADHD examination, which resulted in an official diagnosis a few months later.
+Even though a diagnosis is not necessary to deepen our connections with ourselves and others, it did provide me with the language and tools to offer myself grace and understanding.
+Throughout this journey, I learned that healing and growth can often be overwhelming and confusing - but it is not something that we have to do alone.

 Clinical Background